Tiger shot dead in Henry County after it attacks dog | Atlanta: News, Weather and Traffic

+UPDATE [4:51 p.m.]: The Department of Natural Resources has identified the tiger’s owner as Feld Entertainment, Inc. The company reported the tiger missing from a shipment traveling from Florida to Tennessee.

+“The truck had stopped in Georgia during the overnight hours, and during that stop the female Bengal tiger managed to escape unnoticed,” spokesman Mark McKinnon said in a news release.
+“Feld discovered that she was missing when the truck arrived at the destination.”

-Henry County police and state authorities are working to determine how a tiger ended up in a residential area early Wednesday morning.
+ORIGINAL STORY: As Henry County police and state authorities are following up on “credible leads” to determine how a tiger ended up in a residential area Wednesday morning, PETA announced a $2,500 reward for help in finding the owner.

+“We think we’re getting closer to finding the owner,” Department of Natural Resources law enforcement spokesman Mark McKinnon told The Atlanta Journal-Constitution.

-The tiger was shot dead after it attacked a dog and was spotted roaming a Henry County neighborhood
+DNR officials are working to determine if a tracker was placed on the tiger, who was shot dead after it attacked a dog in a Henry County neighborhood.

+McKinnon said if a tracker is found, it would have to be surgically removed and compared to tracking chips in a database.
+It is not known how long the process would take to remove the chip, which would likely contain medical information.

 “No idea where she (the tiger) belonged,” said Gerri Yoder, Henry County’s animal control director.
 “There are a lot of theories, but who knows?”